Hebei-Studios/Tang-County-Issues/.github/GOVERNANCE.md

 ## Voting: Tester (L2) Nomination

 This process kicks off once a valid nomination has been made.
-See ["Tester - Nomination Process"](#nomination-process) above for more details on nomination.
+See Tester - Nomination Process above for more details on nomination.

 **Who can vote:** All Testers (L2 and above).